nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Use `so/` if you want to reorder the priority and state the `SEQUENCE`
 * List the `SEQUENCE` by listing out the full name of the criteria used in the order you want.
 * For example: you want to sort by rating, then status, followed by name, and finally tag, `SEQUENCE` will be "ratingstatusnametag"
-* `SEQUENCE` input is case-insensitive and space inbetween the criteria does not matter.
+* `SEQUENCE` input is case-insensitive and spaces between the criteria does not matter.
 So the input "RaTing Status NAMETag" works too!
 * If you are confused, don't worry!
 Just do not use any prefix, we will help you sort it by name in ascending order!
 </div>